 As a work-at-home-Mom who has struggled to find a work/life balance, I have really struggled with organizing and cleaning my home.
 I have felt like a failure when it comes to housekeeping ever since having my third child.
 Then I realized, the problem was WE HAD TOO MUCH STUFF!
 I wasn’t a house-keeping failure, I just didn’t know how to manage all the stuff!

 Follow along with my DECLUTTERING SERIES for tips to declutter and organize your home once and for all.
-This series covers the 3-main clutter areas: the kitchen, bedroom and closet.
+This series covers the 3-main clutter areas: the kitchen, bedroom, and closet.
 I have outlined what has worked for me and it really has turned my life around.
 Life’s too short to spend all your time cleaning and organizing…only to spend less and less time with your family.

-How to Declutter Your Room Fast
+How to Declutter Your Bedroom Fast

 Is your room a tranquil place to relax and sleep or is it the catch-all room that makes you cringe?
 As embarrassing as this is to confess, I must tell you that my room was the “clutter catch-all” because it was the room we could “hide” stuff to make all the other rooms look clean.

 Studies suggest that decluttering your room will help you sleep better and other studies have linked cluttered rooms to depression.
 I know that I feel so much better when my room is clean and organized.
 When the room has less, I feel less stressed.
 I can breathe better, the room feels cooler, the air feels lighter, and I don’t have the “clutter-guilt”.

 There are many guides out there that give great tips on how to declutter your room, but most advise to do it a little at a time.
 Sometimes we just need to bite the bullet and GET IT DONE.
 If we let the dreaded chore of decluttering our room take days or even weeks, we will eventually give up and never complete it.
 Follow along with these tried and true tips on how to declutter your room FAST!